Last Updated on

 Couchsurfing is huge in Switzerland and that’s a great way to meet new people and deeply learn about the culture.
 For me, Couchsurfing isn’t about saving money, but more about truly getting to understand the culture and explore off-the-beaten-path locations.
 On top of that, you’ll get treated like a king…for free!
 Try it out and I won’t mind if you thank me later.

-Travel Tip #5- Avoid Booking Tours on Hiking Trails
+Switzerland Budget Travel Hack #5 – Avoid Booking Tours on Hiking Trails

-Travel Tip #6- Free Museums and Historical Monuments
+Switzerland Budget Travel Hack #6 – Free Museums and Historical Monuments

 Admissions to major churches, historical museums and centers are entirely free.
 There are also some attractive places in big towns such as Montreux, Bern and Interlaken offer an inviting environment where you can tour without having to pay any fee.
-If you are hungry while on a trip, you should decide before visiting the local where these farmers offer free samples.
-You can stock up mouth-watering cuisines before taking something to finish with something small to be full.
+If you are hungry while on a trip, you should decide before visiting the local restaurants, where these farmers offer free samples.
+You can stock up mouth-watering street food before taking something to finish, with something small to be full.

-Travel Tip #7- Swiss Coupon Pass Can Save a Lot of Money on Excursions
+Switzerland Budget Travel Hack #7 – Swiss Coupon Pass Can Save a Lot of Money on Excursions

 Although there is a common misconception that the mainstream tours around Switzerland can be pricey.
 You can always look for an alternative that will not cost you a lot of money, but instead, you will still enjoy the same services at a reduced price.
 If you are traveling with your friends, then you can choose the Swiss coupon pass, which will help you save loads of money.

-Travel Tip #8- Base Yourself in a Central Location
+Switzerland Budget Travel Hack #8 – Base Yourself in a Central Location

 Switzerland is a tiny country; however, you can maximise this by setting up a base in a central location where you can access different areas with ease… and that too without spending a fortune.